-"MOST SPORTS-MINDED CAMPUS" UCSD Athletic Director Howard Hunt calls this campus "The most sports-minded in America."
-And Mr. Hunt has statistics to prove it.
-UCSD fields more intercollegiate athletic teams - 32 - than any other college or university in the nation.
-The total is all the more remarkable in light of the fact that UCSD has no big-time football team, and that the student body voted four-to-one against athletic scholarships.
+UC San Diego athletic director Howard Hunt calls this campus "the most sports-minded in America."
+And Mr. Hunt has the statistics to prove it.
+UC San Diego fields more intercollegiate athletic teams - twenty-seven - than any other college or university in the nation.
+This total is all the more remarkable in light of the fact that UC San Diego has no big-time football team and that the student body voted fourto-one against allowing any athletic scholarships.
 The University's amateur sports program has produced some championship teams.
-In one recent year, for example, UCSD's Tritons were national volleyball champions and the team included two all-Americans.
-Special emphasis is placed on women's sports teams (more women than men turn out for soccer at UCSD!).
-SELECTING YOUR MAJOR · Your major course of study at UCSD will be determined by a number of things, including your interests, skills, abilities and needs.
+In one recent year, for example, UC San Diego's Tritons were national volleyball champions and the team included two all-Americans.
+In addition to this, special emphasis is placed on women's sports teams.

+Your major course of study at UC San Diego will be determined by a number of things, including your interests, skills, abilities and needs.
 Should you need help in selecting a major, there are many people standing by to aid you.
-Among them are the academic advisers in the Provosts' offices, faculty members (who can help you to select a curriculum that is right for you), and a staff of specialists in Counseling and Psychological Services (who can help you appraise your needs).
-With or without such help, you will probably select a major by your second year at UCSD, and perhaps will change it as your education progresses.
-If you are really ready to study then this is the right school because you have to keep up and if you don't then you don't do well and you have to drop out.
-Muir Senior PLANNING YOUR CAREER The choice of a major can be part of your career planning.
+Among them are the academic advisers in the provosts' offices, faculty members (who can help you to select a curriculum that is right for you), and a staff of specialists in Counseling and Psychological Services (who can help you appraise your needs).
+With or without such help, you will probably select a major by your second year at UC San Diego, and perhaps will change it as your education progresses.
+"A lot of effort is required here, and you really have to motivate yourself, which can be hard at times.
+UCSD offers a real challenge to your personal initiative."
+Senior, Muir PLANNING YOUR CAREER The choice of a major can be part of your career planning.
 But your choice will not necessarily lock you in for life to any specific type of work.
 A major in biology, for example, can provide certain laboratory skills, or pre-professional training for a health field, or lead to jobs quite unrelated to biology.
-I don't think I study an unhealthy amount, but a lot of people seem to go overboard.
-If you really want something good you have to sacrifice and you have to work hard for it.
-Not very many people get a chance to go here, so you have to study a lot and take advantage of your chance for education, and I think you have to learn all you can.
-Revelle Junior A firm commitment to a particular field is not expected.
+A firm commitment to a particular field is not expected.
 However, by graduation, in your own best interests, you should know where you want to begin, and have a direction in mind.
-There are Career-Planning Services to help you in this process.
+There are career-planning services to help you in this process.
 Counseling, occupational literature, employer information and data on employment trends are all available.
 These services, together with your own experience, probably will lead you to a satisfying initial choice.